msi-cad-vw/.github/profile/README.md

 To setup the database on Google, the following steps has to be done, based on following [Description](https://firebase.google.com/docs/firestore/quickstart?hl=de)
 1. Setup Firestore Database (Name: `(default)` (no extra costs))
 2. Setup Development Environment:
-   1. Create "Dienstkonto" for the Project
+   1. Configure local: `gcloud auth application-default login`
    2. Save the data in a local file and set `export GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"`
+   3. Copy the file to a path, that can be linked as `env-variable` in the Docker-Compose or the `execute_locally.sh`
-3. Configure everything in the C# Code
+3. Configure everything in the `C#` Code

 ### Object Storage